The Nativity Season

 Wrap Up

-As students are cleaning up and preparing for closing prayer, ask the following:
+As students are preparing for the Closing Prayer, ask:

 • Sometimes, does waiting for something make it even better when it comes?
+(Students may have varying opinions.)

 8